 What to exclude from your Oregon prenup

-To ensure that your prenup comports with Oregon law, make sure not to include…
+To ensure that your prenup comports with Oregon law, you may want to avoid…

 - Terms involving child support

 - Unconscionable terms

 - Terms that violate public policy

 - Terms eliminating or modifying spousal maintenance (a.k.a., alimony) that causes one spouse extreme hardship